VahidTa/firewall_migration_tool/README.md

 ## Troubleshoot
 * Check file content before upload it for conversion.
-* SRX content must be pure XML and Checkpoint must be CSV formatted.
+* SRX content must be pure XML with no extra lines and Checkpoint must be CSV formatted.

 ## Feedback
 Please share your experience with me about Firewall Migration Tool through [@tavajjohi](https://twitter.com/tavajjohi "twitter") on twitter.